spring-media/adsolutions-implementationReference/peculiar/brand-safety-classifier.md

 # AdTech Brand Safety Classifier

 This is your implementation guide for our Brand Safety Classifier.
-Please call the API when a new article is (re-) published, or edited.
+Please call the API when a new article is (re-) published.

 <br>